N.C. 12 in the Outer Banks closed due to dangerous weather conditions

-NCDOT crews will reassess the road early tomorrow and reopen the road only when it’s safe to do so

-RALEIGH – The N.C.
+RALEIGH, N.C.
+(WNCT) – N.C.
 Department of Transportation plans to close N.C.
 12 from the Marc Basnight Bridge (Oregon Inlet) to Rodanthe starting at 5 p.m. today, due to the storm that is creating dangerous travel conditions.

 The weather is likely to deteriorate tonight and tomorrow morning, bringing heavy rain and wind to the Outer Banks and coastal North Carolina.